An algorithm to recognize regular singular Mahler systems: Introduction

 The map $\puip$ naturally extends to matrices with entries in $\K$.
 A \emph{$p$-Mahler system} or, for short, a \emph{Mahler system} is a system of the form

 The study of Mahler systems began with the work of Mahler in 1929 \cite{Ma29,Ma30a,Ma30b}.
-Nowadays, there is an increased interest in their study because they are related to many areas such as automata theory or divide-and-conquer algorithm (see for example \cite{Co68,MF80,Du93,Ni97,Ph15,AF17,AF20} for a non-exhaustive bibliography).
-In this paper, we focus on the singularity at $0$ of Mahler systems.
-Similarly to the case of differential or ($q$-)difference systems, a singularity at $0$ of a Mahler system can be regular.
-In that case, we say that the Mahler system is \textit{regular singular} at $0$.
-Otherwise, the system is irregular at $0$.
-Precisely, we have the following definition.
+Nowadays, there is an increased interest in their study because they are related to many areas such as automata theory or divide-and-conquer algorithms (see for example \cite{AF17,AF20,Co68,Du93,MF80,Ni97,Ph15} for a non-exhaustive bibliography).
+In this paper, we focus on the singularity of Mahler systems at $0$.
+Similarly to differential or ($q$-)difference systems, a singularity at $0$ of a Mahler system can be regular.
+In that case, we say that the Mahler system is regular singular at $0$.